 - Get money back from Australian government rebates.

 - Avoid financial penalties like Medicare Levy Surcharge and Lifetime Health Cover loading.

 - Gain access to membership discounts and special offers, like gym memberships and vouchers.

-- Reducing the burden on the public system.
+- Reduce the burden on the public health system.

 - 24/7 telephonic support from heart and cancer nurses from select insurers.

 - People living in rural areas might find access to private services more practical.